-Friends, I love comforting soups like this Tuscan Tortellini Soup and my kids love it too and all because of the cheese tortellini.
-And while this looks like one of those soups that take hours to make or needs to simmer all day, it isn’t.
-Can be ready in 30-45 minutes depending on the type of tortellini you use.
-Easy, delicious and comforting, this soup is great for a crowd.
+While this looks like one of those soups that take hours to make or need to simmer all day, it is ready in 30-45 minutes, depending on the tortellini you use.
+Easy, delicious, and comforting, this soup is perfect for serving a crowd.

-One of the reasons I love Italian soups is because typically they are heartier full of substance.
-With ingredients like meat, vegetables, broth and always some sort starch like noodles or potatoes.
+One of the reasons I love Italian soups is that they are typically heartier and full of substance, with ingredients like meat, vegetables, broth, and some sort of starch, like noodles or potatoes.

 While I would say that most meals don’t feel complete just with a soup, this Tuscan Tortellini Soup is a meal.
 And it will fill everyone up.

-Another one of our favorite soups is a slow cooker version of this Slow Cooker Tuscan Tortellini Soup, it is just as amazing if want the house to smell like an Italian restaurant at the end of the day.
-But really they are both just as simple to make.
+Another one of our favorite soups is a slow cooker version of this Slow Cooker Tuscan Tortellini Soup; it is just as amazing if you want the house to smell like an Italian restaurant at the end of the day.
+But they are both just as simple to make.

 - Make sure to use crushed tomatoes as the recipe calls for.